 - Professionals after a second or third MIG that’s convenient to use and will do a job

-It may be useful for you to see where the Lincoln Electric Handy MIG appears on the best MIG welder for beginners list.
+It may be useful for you to see where the Lincoln Electric Handy MIG appears on the best MIG welder for home use list.
 You can view that here.

 The Handy MIG Welder Duty Cycle

-It's super essential to know the duty cycle rating of any welder you want to buy.
-It tells you what the welder is capable of and how long you can use it before heading into trouble.
+It’s super essential to know the duty cycle rating of any welder you want to buy.
+It tells you what your MIG welder is capable of.
+And how long you can use it before you overheat your welder.

 Time for another YouTube Video?

-This YouTube by Farmboy shows how he switches his Lincoln Electric from flux core wire welding to solid wire and shielding gas.
-Funny, that he made a mistake on feeding through the wire and the Handy MIG still welded ok showing how sturdy this welder is.
+This YouTube by Farmboy shows how he switches his Lincoln Electric – from flux core wire welding to solid wire and shielding gas.

 Lincoln Handy MIG Gas Conversion